coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 Some magic items take damage over the course of an adventure.
 It costs no more to repair a magic item with the Craft skill than it does to repair its nonmagical counterpart.
-The *make whole* spell also repairs a damaged---but not completely broken---magic item.
+The *make whole* spell also repairs a damaged—but not completely broken—magic item.

 ## Intelligent Items